A signature federal work-study opportunity

 You do not need to have a background in education or tutoring to apply.
 Students with a federal work-study offer from all majors and academic programs are welcome to apply!

-If you are interested in being a reading tutor at a local elementary school, please email your resume to Amy Smith at amy.c.smith@maine.edu.
+If you are interested in being a reading tutor at a local elementary or middle school, please email your resume to Amy Smith at amy.c.smith@maine.edu.
 Someone will be in touch with you if your qualifications are a match for this position.